cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/_index.md

 You can manage peers via the [API](https://api.cloudflare.com/#secondary-dns-peer--properties) or the dashboard by going to **Manage Account** > **Configurations** > **DNS Zone Transfers**.

-Depending on the usage of the peer the fields are interpreted in a different way:
+Depending on the usage of the peer, the fields are interpreted in a different way:

 | Field | Cloudflare as Primary (Outgoing) | Cloudflare as Secondary (Incoming) |
 | --- | --- | --- |